nicoletyang/FilteringSDE/README.md

 [1] Yang, Nicole Tianjiao.
 "Pathwise Learning of Stochastic Dynamical Systems with Partial Observations." arXiv:2601.21860 (2026).

-[2] Li, Xuechen, et al. "Scalable gradients for stochastic differential equations."
-AISTATS 2020.
+[2] Li, Xuechen and Wong, Ting-Kam Leonard and Chen, Ricky T. Q. and Duvenaud, David.
+"Scalable gradients for stochastic differential equations."
+Proceedings of the Twenty Third International Conference on Artificial Intelligence and Statistics, PMLR 108:3870-3882, 2020.